osuosl/formsender/README.md

 Formsender
 ==========

-Formsender retrieves data from a form and sends the data to an email address.
+Sends emails containing the information in a form

 To run the application,